 - Location: Hochstraße 77, 81541 München

 You can get there via several public transportation options which I’ll list for you, but let’s be honest using Google maps is MUCH easier.

-I also highly recommend you download the Free Now app becasue you’ll be a hot trashy mess at the end of the event and might not be able to navigate Munich’s public transportation system.
+I also highly recommend you download the Free Now app because you’ll be a hot trashy mess at the end of the event and might not be able to navigate Munich’s public transportation system.
 Being able to hop in a taxi and get safely home is well worth it.
-There’s usually loads of taxis in the area, but the app works just like Uber, so you don’t have to try and speak German to your driver.
+There are usually loads of taxis in the area, but the app works just like Uber, so you don’t have to try and speak German to your driver.